Lineup: Experience and confusion

 Experience positively affects a player's actions on the field.
 The players get their experience through playing matches.
 Cup matches give about double the amount of experience compared to league games.

 An international friendly match gives about a fifth of the experience that a league match gives and a friendly against a team from your own country gives about half as much as an international friendly.
 National team matches give the most experience, followed by Hattrick Masters matches.

 The amount of experience a certain player gets is minute based, just like training.
 A player cannot gain more than 90 minutes of experience from one match.

 You can appoint a team captain for each match.
 Experience and leadership are important abilities for the team captain, as the captain's level in those attributes gives a bonus when calculating your team's total experience - which can prevent your team both from suffering confusion and from getting nervous in important and dramatic matches.

 In such situations, only the team with the lowest amount of experience can get nervous, reflecting their inexperience.
 The difference between the two teams' experience levels decides how nervous the players will get.
 Teams will never suffer from this in league matches or friendlies.

 The team captain has to be in your starting lineup.
 If you haven't appointed a team captain, the players will choose a captain they think will do a good job.

-Cup and qualifier matches can end in a penalty shoot-out if the scores are still level after extra time.
+Cup and qualifier matches can end in a penalty kick shoot-out if there is still a draw after extra time.
 You choose your penalty takers through a sub-page to the order form.

-When choosing the order please remember that nothing is more nerve-wracking than a penalty contest, and at every penalty (not during regular match time, though) a test of the shooter's experience is made.
+When choosing the order please remember that nothing is more nerve-wracking than a penalty kick shoot-out, and at every penalty (not during regular match time, though) a test of the shooter's experience is made.

-Apart from experience, the shooter's scoring and set pieces skills (as well as technical speciality) are taken into consideration.
+Apart from experience, the shooter's scoring and set pieces skills (as well as technical specialty) are taken into consideration.
 For keepers the keeper skill is all that matters.